Blotto game: Example

 It follows that the optimum strategy is (2, 2, 2) as it does not do worse than breaking even against any other strategy while beating one other strategy.
 There are however several Nash equilibria.
 If both players choose the strategy (2, 2, 2) or (1, 2, 3), then none of them can beat the other one by changing strategies, so every such strategy pair is a Nash equilibrium.

 For larger S the game becomes progressively more difficult to analyze.
 For S = 12, it can be shown that (2, 4, 6) represents the optimal strategy, while for S > 12, deterministic strategies fail to be optimal.
 For S = 13, choosing (3, 5, 5), (3, 3, 7) and (1, 5, 7) with probability 1/3 each can be shown to be the optimal probabilistic strategy.

 Borel's game is similar to the above example for very large S, but the players are not limited to round integers.
 They thus have an infinite number of available pure strategies, indeed a continuum.

-This concept is also implemented in a story of Sun Bin when watching a chariot race with three different races running concurrently.
+This concept is also implemented in a story of Sun Bin (田忌赛马) when watching a chariot race with three different races running concurrently.
 In the races each party had the option to have one chariot team in each race, and each chose to use a strategy of 1, 2, 3 (with 3 being the fastest chariot and 1 being the slowest) to deploy their chariots between the three races creating close wins in each race and few sure outcomes on the winners.
 When asked how to win Sun Bin advised the chariot owner to change his deployment to that of 2, 3, 1.
-Though he would be sure to lose the race against the fastest chariots (the 3 chariots); he would win each of the other races, with his 3 chariot easily beating 2 chariots and his 2 chariot beating the 1 chariots.
+Though he would be sure to lose the race against the fastest chariots (the 3 chariots); he would win each of the other races, with his 3 chariot easily beating the 2 chariots and his 2 chariot beating the 1 chariots.